choidavid4/choidavid4/README.md

 I like programming, reading productivity-finance books and playing videogames.

-I’m currently learning Full stack development and JAVA.
+I’m currently learning Full stack development in Freecodecamp.

 If you wanna know more about me, check my Youtube channel (it's in spanish) https://youtube.com/c/kichana